ravi-harun/US_Power_Outage_Analysis/README.md

 ## Data Cleaning and Exploratory Data Analysis
 ### Data Cleaning

+The raw dataset did not require much data cleaning to be used.

+After reading the raw data into a Pandas DataFrame, we dropped extra columns such as `variables` and `OBS` that contained no meaningful information.

-We dropped extra columns that remained from converting the raw Excel dataset into a Pandas DataFrame.
-Then, we cleaned up the column names to make them easier to utilize when performing data wrangling and EDA.
+We also converted the column names to snake case, making them easier to reference when performing data wrangling and EDA.

 A portion of selected columns from the cleaned DataFrame is displayed below.